zosma-ai/training/GenAI-Introduction/Week-2 Fundamentals of Machine Leatning/2-Introduction to neural networks.md

         print(f"Training loss: {running_loss/len(trainloader)}")
 ```

+This code snippet illustrates a basic training loop for a neural network using PyTorch.
+The network, defined as `FullyConnectedNN`, is trained on some dataset for a classification task.
+Here's a step-by-step explanation:

+### Setting Up the Training Environment
+- **Model Instantiation**: `model = FullyConnectedNN()` creates an instance of the `FullyConnectedNN` class, which is a fully connected neural network designed for classification tasks.
+- **Loss Function**: `criterion = nn.NLLLoss()` sets up the Negative Log Likelihood Loss as the criterion for measuring how well the model is performing.
+This loss function is suitable for classification problems with C classes and expects the model outputs to be log probabilities of each class.
+- **Optimizer**: `optimizer = optim.Adam(model.parameters(), lr=0.003)` initializes the Adam optimizer with a learning rate of 0.003.
+The optimizer will adjust the model's parameters (weights and biases) to minimize the loss function.

+### Training Loop
+- **Epochs**: The training process is set to run for 15 epochs, where an epoch is one complete pass through the entire training dataset.
+- **Running Loss Initialization**: `running_loss = 0` initializes a variable to accumulate the loss over each batch within an epoch.

+### Iterating Over the Dataset
+- The loop `for images, labels in trainloader:` iterates over the training dataset, provided by `trainloader`.
+Each iteration yields a batch of `images` and their corresponding `labels`.

+### Gradient Reset
+- `optimizer.zero_grad()` resets the gradients of the model parameters before the forward pass.
+Gradients need to be zeroed out because PyTorch accumulates gradients on subsequent backward passes.

+### Forward Pass
+- `output = model(images)` feeds a batch of images through the model, producing log probabilities of the classes for each image.
+- `loss = criterion(output, labels)` computes the loss between the model's predictions (`output`) and the actual labels of the images using the previously defined loss function (NLLLoss).

+### Backward Pass and Optimization
+- `loss.backward()` computes the gradient of the loss function with respect to the model parameters.
+This is the backward pass, where backpropagation is applied.
+- `optimizer.step()` updates the model parameters based on the gradients calculated by `loss.backward()`.
+- `running_loss += loss.item()` accumulates the loss value (converted to a Python scalar with `.item()`) into `running_loss`.

+### Logging the Training Loss
+- After each epoch, `print(f"Training loss: {running_loss/len(trainloader)}")` prints the average loss per batch for the epoch.
+This is calculated by dividing the total `running_loss` by the number of batches in `trainloader`, which gives insight into how well the model is learning.

+This training loop is fundamental for training neural networks on datasets.
+By adjusting the model architecture, loss function, optimizer, and learning rate, you can apply this loop to various classification tasks.
 ## Step 4: Evaluating the Model

 After training, we evaluate the model's performance on the test dataset: